This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Preheat your oven to 350°F (177°C).
-Crush 2 sheets of graham crackers into fine crumbs to get about ¼ cup.
-This can be done either by placing them in a ziplock bag and rolling them with a rolling pin or heavy can, or by pulsing them in a food processor.
+- Preheat the oven to 350°F (177°C).
+If using whole graham crackers, crush 2 sheets into fine crumbs (about ¼ cup) using a ziplock bag and rolling pin or a food processor.

-- Combine Crust Ingredients: In a small bowl, mix the graham cracker crumbs with sugar and melted butter.
+- In a small bowl, mix the graham cracker crumbs, sugar, and melted butter until combined.

-- Bake the Crust: Place the crust in the oven and bake for 15 minutes.
-After baking, set it aside to cool.
+- Bake for 15 minutes.
+Set aside to cool.

 Make the Filling

 - Increase the oven temperature to 400°F (200°C).
-In a separate bowl, whisk the egg yolk and set aside.
+In a small bowl, whisk the egg yolk and set aside.

-- Cook the Filling Base: In a 1-quart saucepan, combine sugar and cornstarch.
-Gradually add water and cook over medium heat, stirring constantly, until the mixture thickens and starts to boil.
-Reduce the heat to low once thickened.
+- In a 1-quart saucepan, combine sugar and cornstarch.
+Gradually add water, stirring constantly over medium heat until the mixture thickens and starts to boil.
+Reduce heat to low.

-- Add Filling to Crust: Pour the lemon filling over the prepared crust.
+- Pour the lemon filling over the baked crust.

 Make the Meringue

-- Bake the Pie: Bake for 8-10 minutes, or until the meringue is golden brown.
+- Bake for 8-10 minutes, or until the meringue is golden brown.

-- Refrigerate: Once cooled, cover the pie and refrigerate until ready to serve.
-Store any leftovers in the refrigerator.
+- Once cooled, cover and refrigerate until ready to serve.
+Store leftovers in the refrigerator.

 Notes